 - Children must be ages 13 and under (children with special needs who are not able to be alone, ages 25 and under).

-- Regular faculty or staff members currently affiliated with the U-M Ann Arbor, UMHS, U-M Dearborn and U-M Flint are eligible to register.
+- Regular faculty or staff members currently affiliated with the U-M Ann Arbor, Michigan Medicine, U-M Dearborn and U-M Flint are eligible to register.

 - If they qualify (based on household income) for partially-subsidized care, faculty or staff must have at least a half-time appointment and be benefits-eligible.